docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/file_icon.png "Files quick access"%}

-Any file - associated with any entity or template - can be renamed by clicking on the small pencil.
+Any file - associated with any item or template - can be renamed by clicking on the small pencil.
 The new title will be registered only if you click on the check button.

 {% image /assets/images/documentation/dev/file_rename.png "File renaming"%}